 Jane, also a project manager, added the same vendor/company to Project B's Directory, only she named the company, 'Star Framing, LLC.'

 Since both project manager's used similar, but unique, spelling when creating the vendor/company, the system created two (2) unique vendor/company records in your organization's Company level Directory tool.
 One for 'Star Framing' and one for 'Star Framing, LLC.'

-Preventing the appearance of 'duplicated' entries ensures that all of the people, office, bidder info, insurance info, and change history for the vendor/company is stored in a single record (instead of splitting data between two (2) or more records).
+Preventing the appearance of 'duplicated' entries ensures that all of the users, office, bidder info, insurance info, and change history for the vendor/company is stored in a single record (instead of splitting data between two (2) or more records).
 This ensures that your bid processes, insurance tracking, and reporting remain accurate.
 The most common ways for duplicated entries to occur include: